|

 all the operational buttons and switches.

-All Emergency Stop buttons isolate power to the drive rollers and
+All Emergency Stop buttons isolate power to the drive rollers

 On the top of the Control Console.